-Although this gives a rough guide of what size Duo Tec boiler you need, it’s always worth speaking to a Gas Safe engineer before installing a boiler.
-They’ll be able to tell you which boiler to use, but also, if your mains pressure isn’t high enough.
+Although this gives a rough guide of what size Duo Tec boiler you need, it’s always worth using a boiler size calculator like this one.
+They’ll be able to tell you which is the most suitable Baxi Duo Tec to install.

 There’s two simple differences between the Duo Tec HE & GA models.

 First, “GA” stands for gas adaptive.
 If your property isn’t connected to mains gas and you run LPG, the GA model is the one you’ll want; you won’t need to purchase any adapters to run LPG.

 Secondly, the standard warranty on the Baxi Duo Tec GA is just 2-years, and that’s quite a drop from the 7-years that customers get with the HE.
 Of course, the work around for this is to purchase an LPG conversion kit for the HE model.

 Like the Duo Tec GA, the models include the following:

 - DuoTec 24 GA

 Worcester Bosch have a similar entry level boiler.
 For smaller properties, they have the 25I, and for larger properties they have the 30I.
 Given WarmZilla offer Worcester boiler installation so cheap, the 25I and 30I are great alternatives; you can get your price online here.